Evaluating pharmaceutical private equity with Roz Potter

-There are many deep technology companies on the Propel(x) platform, across several sectors and industries.
-One area that many potential investors find exciting, visionary, and potentially very profitable, is the pharmaceutical industry and biopharma investment.
-We recently spoke with Roz Potter, a consultant in biomedical principles, who started out at Hoffman LaRoche in 1981 and has taught various subjects in the field at the high school and college levels.
+Biopharma Investment Tips from an Industry Expert: There are many deep technology companies on the Propel(x) platform across several sectors and industries.
+One area that many potential investors find exciting, visionary, and potentially very profitable is the pharmaceutical industry and biopharma investment.
+We recently spoke with Roz Potter, a consultant in biomedical principles, who started at Hoffman LaRoche in 1981 and has taught various subjects in the field at the high school and college levels to share some biopharma investment tips with us.
 Not only does she have insight on how to evaluate certain aspects of the industry, but it’s an industry she has spent a long career in and one she knows has an exciting future.

-For instance, cutting-edge work in Oncology presents the potential for unlimited opportunities.
-The “hot area right now” in biopharma, is oncology, Potter says.
+For instance, cutting-edge work in Oncology presents the potential for unlimited opportunities in biopharma investment.
+The “hot area right now” in biopharma is oncology, Potter says.
 “The industry finally woke up and finally realized that [cancer] is an immune disease.
 Hence, she says, many researchers are focusing on “turning on” certain components of the immune system to target specific cancer cells.
 This has enabled doctors to treat about 90 percent of leukemias that exist, she says.

-Biopharma investment is no doubt exciting, especially for many who are excited about the high impact and want more than a passing involvement in the area they invest in.
-Here are a few things to think about when considering biopharma investment.
+Biopharma investment is undoubtedly exciting, especially for many who are excited about the high impact and want more than a passing involvement in the area they invest in.
+Here are a few angel investing tips to think about when considering investing in the pharmaceutical industry.

 When considering the potential profitability of a new drug under development, prospective investors must remember to keep one thing in mind: Will it work?